wp-plugins/facebook-recent-comments/readme.txt

 == Description ==
 Do you use Facebook Comments box (https://developers.facebook.com/docs/plugins/comments/) on your website and still want to show recent comments made on your posts?
 You're not Screwed!
 This plugin will solve your small problem :-)

-Please note that this plugins uses caching, comments don't appear immediately upon posting.
+Please note that this plugins uses caching, comments won't appear immediately upon posting.

+** New **
+* Improved Performance.
+* Fixed an issue that was showing random comments instead of recent comments.
+* Added an option to remove the commenter's profile link.

 == Screenshots ==